mozilla-services/shavar-prod-lists/README.md

 #### Temporary exceptions

-We me choose to grant a temporary domain-based exemption in response to website breakage as detailed in our
+We may choose to grant a temporary domain-based exemption in response to website breakage as detailed in our
 [anti-tracking policy](https://wiki.mozilla.org/Security/